wildporg/wildporg-bypass-plus-plus/README.md

 - Installing Tampermonkey

-Tampermonkey is easily installed by going to your extensions store e.g Chrome web store for chrome, or microsoft web store for edge (Chrome store can also be used for edge).
+Tampermonkey is easily installed by going to your extensions store e.g Chrome Web Store for Google Chrome, or Microsoft Web Store for Microsoft Edge (Chrome Web Store can also be used for Microsoft Edge).

 Chrome: